 The tradition of washing of mother-in-law’s legs by a son-in-law still exists in many regions.
 Often, best men make mother-in-law sit on a wheelbarrow and go together to a groom.
 He washes her legs with wine, champagne, and water; then kisses legs and puts new shoes on her legs.

-Karavai is often cut before a festive table and given to all guests.
-Sometimes the round loaf bread is cut at the end of the wedding, and sometimes people celebrate “Karavai feast” the whole week after the wedding.
+Korovai is often cut before a festive table and given to all guests.
+Sometimes the round loaf bread is cut at the end of the wedding, and sometimes people celebrate “Korovai feast” the whole week after the wedding.

 At the end of the wedding, fiancée’s wreath and bridal veil are taken off.
 She wears a headrail.
 This custom symbolizes the final farewell with girlhood.
 Then bride says goodbye to her mother and house.
 Parents take away fiancee’s dowry – chest and pillows and go to the house of the groom.